 I used to think that a regular handheld flashlight is fine.
 WRONG!
-Unless you like working with a single hand, or biting on your flashlight while you try to do something with both hands, headlamp is the answer.
+Unless you like working with a single hand, or biting on your flashlight while you try to do something with both hands, a headlamp is THE answer.

 The headlamp G. gave me was a Petzl Tikka (the former version of the Tikka 2 Core).
 Prices range 20 to 30 CAN $ approximately; works with 3 “AAA” (the small ones) batteries.
 Tikka 2 Core now has a USB-charging option (including wall outlet), so you can charge your lamp while surfing the net, while also charging your smart phone and laptop/netbook/tablet… if you have enough USB ports to do all that at the same time!